-In conclusion, our study adds to a growing body of evidence indicating that iodine deficiency and excess iodine can adversely affect the mother's thyroid function.
+Our study adds to a growing body of evidence indicating that iodine deficiency and excess iodine can adversely affect the mother's thyroid function.
 Therefore, clinics should dynamically monitor iodine status during pregnancy so as to properly counsel pregnant women in regard to iodine supplementation.